 No. WEP, the Windfall Elimination Provision, and GPO, the Government Pension Offset, previously reduced Social Security benefits for some public-sector workers with non-covered pensions.
 Both rules ended under the Social Security Fairness Act, signed January 5, 2025.

-Review your current SSA statement to confirm your benefit reflects the repeal.
+You may wish to review your current SSA statement to confirm that your benefit reflects the repeal of WEP and GPO.

 Yes, but most state retirement systems impose return-to-work rules that limit hours or earnings if you return to state employment.
 Private-sector work after state retirement often does not affect your state pension, but return-to-work rules vary by system.
 Confirm your retirement system's rules before accepting any post-retirement state position.